 Mt.
 Lebanon School District requires that students complete eight (8) credits of English, a minimum of one credit each semester of the four-year sequence.
-Required courses are English 9, English 10, and an American literature course for juniors, at either academic honors or AP level.
-Seniors may make two selections from a menu of several semester courses, choose two semester honors courses, or opt for the year-long AP English 12: Literature and Composition.
+Required courses are English 9, English 10, and an American literature course for juniors, at either academic or honors level.
+Seniors may make two selections from a menu of several semester courses, choose two semester honors courses, or opt for AP English 12: Literature and Composition and/or AP English 12: Language and Composition, both year-long choices.
 Honors and Advanced Placement courses, designed for the exceptionally able and motivated student, require screened admission.
 These courses emphasize creative and critical thinking and require intensive reading and writing.
 Extensive independent work is also demanded.